 NOTE 1—The definition of the external interface is out of the scope of this standard.

-(15425)An EPCS AP MLD with dot11SSPNInterfaceActivated equal to true shall verify if the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.
+(15425)NOTE 2: The higher layer function that triggers the EPCS AP MLD will identify the target EPCS non-AP MLD and provide authority for the target EPCS non-AP MLD to enable EPCS priority access.

-NOTE 2: —Successful verification is defined when the dot11EPCSPriorityAccessAuthorized for the EPCS non-AP MLD in the dot11InterworkingEntry is set to true.
-The verification of EPCS priority access authorization by an EPCS AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

-If the verification is successful (see NOTE 2 above), the initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.
+The initiating EPCS AP MLD shall transmit an EPCS Priority Access Enable Request frame (9.6.35.5 (EPCS Priority Access Enable Request frame format)) via an affiliated STA to the corresponding non-AP STA affiliated with an associated EPCS non-AP MLD, with EPCS priority access in the torn down state for that non-AP MLD.

-The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Request frame to provide EDCA parameter set(s) and/or MU EDCA parameter set(s) that the destination EPCS non-AP MLD (#17371)will employ on the corresponding setup links.
+The initiating EPCS AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Request frame to provide EDCA parameter set(s) and/or MU EDCA parameter set(s) that the destination EPCS non-AP MLD (#17371)employs on the corresponding setup links if EPCS priority access is successfully enabled.

-(#15426)
+(#15426) Note: The AP MLD selects EDCA and MU EDCA parameter values that result in the non-AP STAs affiliated with EPCS non-AP MLDs with EPCS in the enabled state having higher priority that other non-AP STAs when gaining access to the wireless medium using a mechanism that is outside the scope of this standard.

 …